jcddsj01/barber-dev/README.md

 * [AOS:](https://michalsnik.github.io/aos/) It's a JavaScript library used to create animations on HTML elements as they become visible on the screen while scrolling.
 * [TinyJPG](https://tinyjpg.com/) e [TinyPNG:](https://tinypng.com/) The website used is an online tool that compresses JPEG and PNG images without losing much quality.
 It reduces the size of image files using efficient compression algorithms.
 * [Vercel:](https://vercel.com/) It is a platform that offers hosting for static sites, deployment for web applications, support for serverless functions, continuous integration and compatibility with a wide variety of development tools.

+Credits:
+* Created on the basis of the YouTube channel | [Sujeito programador](https://www.youtube.com/@Sujeitoprogramador/featured)

 Project deployment on Vercel: [Explore the project by clicking here.](https://barber-dev-jcddsj01.vercel.app/)